FactCheXcker: Mitigating Measurement Hallucinations in Chest X-ray Report Generation Models: Method

 \subsection{FactCheXcker Framework}

-\textbf{Query Generator.} This module ($m_{query}$) receives the original report and infers what information needs to be re-measured and verified.
+\textbf{Query Generator.} This module receives the original report and infers what information needs to be re-measured and verified.
 It then generates a list of measurement queries that guide subsequent steps.
 For instance, if the original report was ``The endotracheal tube terminates 2.3 cm above the carina.
-There is a new dense right central opacity measuring about 6 cm x 3 cm"; the framework would produce the queries "measure the distance between the endotracheal tube and the carina" and "measure the dimensions of the right central opacity''.
-For this purpose, we utilize GPT-4o mini~\cite{hurst2024gpt} as the query generator, and details on the prompt used can be found in the Appendix.
-These queries are then passed on to the next module, the \textit{Code Generator}.
+There is a new dense right central opacity measuring about 6 cm x 3 cm''; the framework would produce the queries ``measure the distance between the endotracheal tube and the carina" and ``measure the dimensions of the right central opacity''.
+For this purpose, we utilize GPT-4o mini~\cite{hurst2024gpt} as the query generator, and details on the prompt used can be found in the Supplementary Material.
+These queries are then passed on to the Code Generator module.

-\textbf{Code Generator.} This module ($m_{code}$) receives the measurement query and a high-level API description.
+\textbf{Code Generator.} This module receives the measurement query and a high-level API description.
 It dynamically generates Python code to answer the query based on the methods provided by the API.
-We have designed a comprehensive toolbox for identifying and correcting measurement hallucinations in radiology reports, as detailed in the following:
+We have designed a comprehensive toolbox for identifying and correcting measurement hallucinations in radiology reports, as detailed below:

 \begin{itemize} \item \textbf{exists(\textbf{object})}: Returns True if the object is found in the image, and False otherwise. \item \textbf{find(object)}: Returns a list of the bounding box or segmentation map of the matched objects in the image. \item \textbf{distance(object\_a, object\_b)}: Returns the distance (in cm) between the center of two objects in the image. \item \textbf{width(object)}: Returns the largest width (in cm) of the object. \item \textbf{height(object)}: Returns the largest height (in cm) of the object. \item \textbf{diameter(object)}: Returns the largest diameter (in cm) of the object, namely \textsc{max(width, height)}. \item \textbf{dimensions(object)}: Returns the dimensions (in cm) of the object according to major axis x minor axis. \item \textbf{within(object\_a, object\_b)}: Returns True if the object\_a (typically a specific finding)'s center is within the object\_b (typically an anatomical structure)'s bounding box or segmentation map, False otherwise. \end{itemize} Each method is implemented using specialized tool modules that can be swapped out without changing the API interface.
 We use a mixture of plug-and-play open-source and fine-tuned models.
 See \textit{Experiments} for the specific tools used for the results in this paper.